sditwyx/SgrE.github.io/_pages/about.md

 ----
 It will be regularly updated.

+2018-06 One paper was accepted by IEEE Transactions on Neural Networks and Learning Systems.

 2018-05 One paper was accepted by IEEE Signal Processing Letters.

 2018-04 I recieved "Oustanding Reivewer" Award by Pattern Recognition Journal.